Different Types of Web Hosting Explained

 Image showing how managed hosting works, with one server and resources shared between sites, as well as settings, speed, security and other measures taken care of by the hosting provider.

-Best for: Businesses, professionals, and individuals who want to focus on their website or application without worrying about the technical aspects of server management.
+Best for: Businesses, professionals, agencies, and individuals who want to focus on their website or application without worrying about the technical aspects of server management.

 In managed hosting, the hosting provider takes care of most of the technical tasks related to server management and optimization.
 They may also have services like proactive security monitoring, SSL management, and regular automatic backups.